Edith Södergran: School days

 In 1902, Edith began her schooling in Die deutsche Hauptschule zu St. Petri (Петришуле) where she studied until 1909.
 These school years were characterized by worries and strong social tensions which likely affected her worldview.
 Amongst the poems in Vaxdukshäftet that depict Edith's school years, there are poems with political themes.
-At school there were pupils of many different nationalities, including German, Russian, Finnish and Scandinavian.
+At school there were pupils of many nationalities, including German, Russian, Finnish and Scandinavian.
 Her studies focused on modern languages, and she learned German, French, English and Russian; however, she received no instruction in her mother tongue of Swedish, and her knowledge of Swedish grammar and spelling was somewhat faltering.
 German was the language she spoke most both in school and with her friends.
 It was in German that she wrote her first poems.
 She improved her German during her stay in Davos, Switzerland as a patient during 1912-1913 and from 1913 to 1914 for the second time.

 Edith was an intelligent pupil with the ability to assimilate knowledge quickly, needing to spend little time revising.
 One of her classmates described her as the class' most gifted pupil.
 More and more she became interested in the French lessons she received.
 To a certain extent, this was due to her teacher, Henri Cottier, to whom she directed a large proportion of the love poems that appear in Vaxdukshäftet.

 During 1908, Edith appears to have made a decision to make Swedish the main language of her writings and her poems in German suddenly stopped.
 This was not a self-evident decision.
 She had no close contact with Swedish literature, and Finland-Swedish poetry was in a depression.
 An important impulse to the decision might have come from one of her relatives, the Finland-Swedish language researcher Hugo Bergroth.
 Some years earlier she had published a poem, Hoppet ("The Hope"), in a membership newsletter for the Swedish Liberal Party in Helsingfors and began to come into contact with Finland-Swedish authors.
 The transition to Swedish seemed also to mark a clear decision to focus on poetry.